How to Use a TENS Unit for Pain Relief

 3. Place the Electrodes Correctly

-- For muscle pain, place the pads on either side of the sore muscle.
+• For muscle pain: one pad on each side of the muscle.

 4. Adjust the Settings